 Buy and Hold Projections

-DealCheck can create a report called the "Buy and Hold Projections," which shows your expected returns after different lengths of ownership.
-Below are examples of what the report looks like for each of my three rental properties.
+DealCheck can create a report called the “Buy and Hold Projections,” which shows your expected returns after different lengths of ownership.
+Below are examples of what the report looks like for my three rental properties.

-There are two metrics I recommend looking at to determine how much profit should you make on a rental property:
+There are two metrics I recommend looking at to determine how much profit you should make on a rental property: